 Maintenance Dredging and the Habitats Regulations 1994, A Conservation Assessment Protocol for England (referred to as 'the Protocol' hereafter) was published by the Department for Environment, Food and Rural Affairs (Defra) in 2007 and followed the draft Protocol issued in 2003 for pilot studies at three trial sites on the Humber, Medina and Fal/Helford.
-The protocol set out an approach for operators and regulators to provide a 'Maintenance Dredge Protocol (MDP) Baseline Document' to present existing and readily available information to describe the current and historical patterns of dredging in relation to the conservation objectives of a European site.
+The Protocol set out an approach for operators and regulators to provide a 'Maintenance Dredge Protocol (MDP) Baseline Document' to present existing and readily available information to describe the current and historical patterns of dredging in relation to the conservation objectives of a European site.

-Where maintenance dredging is found likely to have, or be having, a significant effect on a European or Ramsar site, a port authorising or undertaking licensed, contracted or otherwise permitted maintenance dredging operations (including disposal) must exercise their functions in compliance with the requirements of the EC Habitats Directive (92/43/EEC) on the conservation of natural habitats and of wild flora and fauna (the Habitats Directive).
-The Protocol provides assistance to operators and regulators seeking, or giving, approval for maintenance dredging activities that could potentially affect European and Ramsar sites.
-Following this process enables issues associated with the Habitats Directive to be dealt with in a streamlined and proportionate manner, assisting harbour and port authorities in fulfilling their statutory obligations, and minimising the delay and cost to port and marine operators in obtaining consents.
+Where maintenance dredging is found likely to have, or be having, a significant effect on the national site network, a port authorising or undertaking licensed, contracted or otherwise permitted maintenance dredging operations (including disposal) must exercise its functions in compliance with the requirements of The Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019.
+The Protocol provides assistance to operators and regulators seeking, or giving, approval for maintenance dredging activities that could potentially affect the national site network.
+Following this process enables issues associated with The Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019 to be dealt with in a streamlined and proportionate manner, assisting harbour and port authorities in fulfilling their statutory obligations, and minimising the delay and cost to port and marine operators in obtaining consents.